mascent/f1rmware/doc/build.md

 ## Flash rad1o

-Prerequisite: rad1o is connected to USB
+Prerequisite: rad1o is connected to USB in MSC-mode (joystick UP while you turn it on)

 To flash the firmware permanently, simply copy the `smartflash/IMG/*.b1n` files to the mounted mass storage of rad1o.
 If you want to just run the firmware once without permanently storing it on the rad1o, you will need the `dfu-util` mentioned above and run the `make flash` command.